 This doesn’t, however, mean there isn’t a method to our madness.
-We’ve been finding ourselves in a handful of new cities lately, all on a bit of a time crunch, and because we love you, we thought we’d share some of our recently honed skills.
+We’ve been finding ourselves in a handful of new cities lately, all on a bit of a time crunch.
+Because we love you, we thought we’d share some of our recently honed skills.

 Stay somewhere central // Straight off the tail end of #LTgreekweek, we had about 18 hours in Athens before we parted ways to fly home.
-We knew we weren’t going to do much rushing around in the name of sightseeing, but we had one bit of criteria: see the Acropolis.
+We knew we weren’t going to do much rushing around in the name of sightseeing.
+Instead, we had one bit of criteria: see the Acropolis.
 From near, from afar, it really didn’t matter.

 Fortunately, a night at the NJV Athens Plaza fit the bill.
-We were able to roll off of our very quick flight from Mykonos, take the train from the airport straight to Syntagma Square, and walk 2 minutes to our hotel.
-We were in our huge, comfortable room, complete with a balcony view of the Acropolis, with plenty of time to track down a late lunch and absorb a bit of local Athens culture.
+We were able to roll off of our quick flight from Mykonos, and take the train straight to Syntagma Square.
+From there, it was a walk 2 minutes to our hotel.
+We were in our huge, comfortable room, complete with a balcony view of the Acropolis, with plenty of time to spare.
+All we had left to do was track down a late lunch and absorb a bit of local Athens culture.

 Had we strayed too far from the center of Athens, none of this would have been feasible, and we likely would have just stayed in, ordered room service, and called it all a wash.